algolia/react-instantsearch-widget-loadmore-with-progressbar/README.md

 ## Requirements

-You will have to use the [InfinitHits widget](https://www.algolia.com/doc/api-reference/widgets/infinite-hits/react/) to display the hits.
+You will have to use the [InfiniteHits widget](https://www.algolia.com/doc/api-reference/widgets/infinite-hits/react/) to display the hits.
 This widget only displays a load more button and a progress bar.

 ### Options